top of page

 Expected Timelines and Developments

-The timeline for resolving these cases could range from a few months to several years, influenced by legal complexities and court schedules.
+The timeline for resolving these cases could range from a few months to several years.
+Legal complexities and court schedules influence this duration.
 During this time, stakeholders may experience heightened levels of anxiety and speculation.

 High angle view of a bustling street in New York City during rush hour